 The selected protocol determines the default port setting.

-The HTTP, HTTPS and TCP protocols can share a port with UDP.
+The HTTP, HTTPS, and TCP protocols can share a port with UDP.
 For example, if service 1 uses TCP, HTTP, or HTTPS on port 80, service 2 can use UDP on port 80.
-But if service 1 uses UDP on port 80, service 2 cannot use UDP on port 80.
+If service 1 uses UDP on port 80 though, service 2 cannot use UDP on port 80.

 - Select one of the Settings options.

 Use default value for all other settings

 Accept all other default settings.
 Click OK to finish the load balancer component definition and continue working in the blueprint.

 You can display the defaults by clicking Customize and examining the additional tab options.
 If the default settings are acceptable, click Use default value for all other settings on the General tab.

 Configure the load balancer component with additional settings, for example to define a different protocol for health monitoring or a different port for monitoring member traffic.

 Additional tabs appear that allow you to add customized settings.

 If you selected Use default value for all other settings and clicked OK you are done and can continue to define or edit your blueprint in the design canvas.
 If you selected Customize, continue to the step.